hacdias/hacdias.com/content/posts/2016/11/10/fundamentals-programming-beginning/index.md

 categories:
   - articles
 tags:
-  - computers
   - algorithms
   - c
+  - computer science
-  - computer-science
+  - computers
-  - fundamentals-of-programming
+  - fundamentals of programming
 ---

 This is the first article of The Fundamentals of Programming Using